 Digital and mobile technologies used by or for consumers to improve health care delivery and outcomes.

-Consumer software runs mostly on hand-held devices (e.g., smart phones and tablets, but not limited to immobile computers), can inform doctors about patients’ environment and behaviors, allows for more real-time health care delivery, and provides doctors with personalized data that can inform future treatments and eventually be aggregated for more population level analysis.
-Translational science needs more evidence-based methods/interventions on the interaction of treatments and patient behavior and consumer software can potentially provide the data necessary for to create those methods/interventions.
+Consumer software runs mostly on hand-held devices (e.g., smartphones and tablets, but not limited to immobile computers), can inform doctors about patients’ environment and behaviors, allows for more real-time health care delivery, and provides doctors with personalized data that can inform future treatments and eventually be aggregated for more population-level analysis.
+Translational science needs more evidence-based methods/interventions on the interaction of treatments and patient behavior and consumer software can potentially provide the data necessary to create those methods/interventions.

 Advice from authors on searching for information:

-Ratings and number of reviews on search engines and app stores can provide a rough estimate of impact and quality of the software should it appear on these services.
+Ratings and the number of reviews on search engines and app stores can provide a rough estimate of the impact and quality of the software should it appear on these services.

 Organizations, repositories, websites, and other sources where you can find more information:

 - Mercy Hospital’s Virtual Health Center.
 Telecommunications center at Mercy Hospital in St. Louis.
 Provides care to patients through online sources and has a center dedicated to innovative care, physician training, and testing new products.